 Handling nullFlavor in FHIR Resource Extraction: Clinical ETL Implementation Guide

 FHIR does not carry nullFlavor as a native attribute.
-Instead, missing data reasons are expressed via extensions attached to the element that lacks a value.
-The following mapping is standard for clinical ETL transformation and must be enforced at the parsing layer before any downstream schema projection:
+Missing-data reasons are expressed via an extension attached to the element that lacks a value (e.g. Observation.value[x]), not to the resource root.
+The data-absent-reason extension uses a valueCode element — not valueCodeableConcept — containing a code from http://terminology.hl7.org/CodeSystem/data-absent-reason.
+This crosswalk is the single most useful artifact for the transformation layer and must be enforced before any downstream schema projection:

 Legacy nullFlavor |